Skip to content

 Introduction

 In the summer of 2017, multinational law enforcement agencies executed one of the most sophisticated and consequential cybercrime operations in recent history, culminating in the seizure and shutdown of the Hansa dark web marketplace.
-This action was not only a direct blow to global illicit online trade but also a strategic intelligence-gathering triumph that exposed hundreds of thousands of criminals around the world.
+This action was not only a direct blow to global illicit online trade but also a strategic intelligence gathering triumph that exposed hundreds of thousands of criminals around the world.

 What Was Hansa Market?